TorahBibleCodes/TorahBibleCodes/README.md

 this book will show you that it is the way

+# The book of raziel - Sefer Raziel Hamalaj + Sefer Letzirá (6 original books)

+- Spells

+- Star Map

+- Time-Space

+- Encoding

+- Gematria

+- The divine mandate

-#  Torah Bible Codes - David Ben Zelateh v0.1
+#  The Torah Bible Codes - David Ben Zelateh v0.1

 An understandable multilanguaje and multithreading bible codes .
 Study the Torah as never before